PalashSachan/NoshCartProject/README.md

 Learning ASP.NET for me as a student is very fun..It's a demo shopping website for learning educational purpose only

+A website in ASP.NET of Indian restaurant which provide verity of food as well as contain information about food (from where it belongs), it provides various information regarding the places and provides multiple options to contact and review places.

+It also has many features like Sign-in, Sign-up, cart items updating, sending order confirmation email and message in customer mobile number, order details and many more.

 This NoshCart(FoodCart) Project in INCOMPLETE and is Under Development.